adrianlzt/cerebro/monitorizacion/logs/splunk/indices.md

 ## Cluster ##
 Si quiero ver los índices, tengo que entrar en la interfaz web de alguno de los indexer (url:8000)

+## Crear índice ##
+/opt/splunk/etc/apps/search/local/indexes.conf
+[web]
+coldPath = $SPLUNK_DB/web/colddb
+homePath = $SPLUNK_DB/web/db
+thawedPath = $SPLUNK_DB/web/thaweddb
+maxTotalDataSizeMB = 1000000
+homePath.maxDataSizeMB = 15000
+maxVolumeDataSizeMB = 1000000

+Don’t add any more attributes to this index stanza, which is a way of accepting the defaults for all other settings.
+That means this index will store data in cold until we run into the size limitation set by our volume maxVolumeDataSizeMB or the default overall index size default of 500000 MB.